84Ebi/pyrevshell/README.md

 # reverse shell with python
-python reverse shell //
+##python reverse shell //
-  1-requirements : python3 //
+  //1-requirements : python3 //

   2-if you want to work you have to change host ip address in both files and set it as your server ip address //